Izzy Lepone 01 December 2025

 Brent Council has announced its ‘zero-tolerance’ approach to paan spitting on streets, which is costing the local authority more than £30,000 annually to clean up.

-Last week, the council published a statement about the detrimental impacts of chewing and spitting paan, which contains a combination of tobacco, spices, leaves and nuts such as betel nut, traditionally used in South Asian and Southeast Asian countries.
+Last week, the council published a statement about the detrimental impacts of chewing and spitting paan, which contains a combination of tobacco, spices, leaves and nuts such as betel nut.

-Emphasising the health implications of paan chewing, such as an increased risk of heart disease and oral cancer, the local authority issued a reminder about the support services offered by the council to help residents stop using tobacco.
+Highlighting the health implications of chewing paan with tobacco, such as an increased risk of heart disease and oral cancer, the local authority has issued a reminder about the support services offered by the council to help residents stop using tobacco.

 The local authority has also highlighted the negative environmental effects left by the practice of paan spitting, such as the ‘stubborn, dark red stains on pavements, shops, and buildings’ that are difficult to remove with cleaning jets.